RumenDamyanov/nginx-torblocker/README.md

 📖 **For detailed build instructions and installation guides, see the [Building from Source](https://github.com/RumenDamyanov/nginx-torblocker/wiki/Building-from-Source) and [Installation Guide](https://github.com/RumenDamyanov/nginx-torblocker/wiki/Installation-Guide) wiki pages.**

-💾 **Pre-built packages are available on the [Releases page](https://github.com/RumenDamyanov/nginx-torblocker/releases) for Ubuntu 22.04/24.04 with various Nginx versions.
-For Ubuntu 24.04+, you can also use our [PPA](#debianubuntu-ppa).**
+💾 **Pre-built packages are available on the [Releases page](https://github.com/RumenDamyanov/nginx-torblocker/releases) for Ubuntu 22.04/24.04/25.04 with various Nginx versions.**

 ### Prerequisites